Updated: Feb 4

 Our foundation was slowly crumbling- I choose not to see it, and I believe it would’ve crashed for sure if we weren’t forced to take a good hard look at it during the quarantine.
 We’re still taking a good, hard look at it and doing our best to put pieces back together by communicating and reaching out for help with the right counselors.
 I’m also learning to face the things I refused to face before COVID, and although I kind of hate it, I’m choosing to do the hard things and basically start by showing up for my family each day.

 We still have a very long journey ahead, but my mindset is ready to show up even at the cost of failing again and again…

-I’m back in the office 1–2 days a week, which adds a perfect balance to my schedule and I pray that other post COVID things continue to stick around like being okay with not wearing lots of make up and high heels to work and overall — embracing a much more simplistic and wholesome lifestyle.
+I’m back in the office 1–2 days a week, which adds a perfect balance to my schedule, and I pray that other post COVID things continue to stick around, like being okay with NOT wearing lots of makeup or high heels to work (so liberating) and overall — embracing a much more simplistic and wholesome lifestyle.